Let’s get this out of the way up front: I really don’t like the song Jingle Bells.

 Plus, it’s the only Christmas song where we all get to yell “HEY!” in the middle.
 That seems like it should count for something.

-A minstrel show was a type of live comedy/variety production that was popular in the South (and to a much lesser degree in the North) both before and after the Civil War.
+A minstrel show was a type of live comedy/variety production that was popular in the South (and to a lesser degree in the North) both before and after the Civil War.
 It featured white performers in blackface singing, dancing, telling jokes and performing slapstick.
 The songs and jokes varied from show to show, but all were centered on the lampooning of African Americans for being lazy, stupid, superstitious, and dishonest.
 The first motion picture that featured sound, the thrice–remade Jazz Singer, featured Al Jolson as a minstrel show performer.
 Jolson’s character was not meant to be ironic or satiric.
 The movie was made in 1927, which gives you an idea of how long this abysmal practice was considered acceptable.